-IV.
 Analysis of Local Area Conditions and Needs

-This region primarily consists of the Birmingham-Hoover metropolitan area of Alabama, the largest metro area in the state.
-With a population over 1.1 million, the region represents 23% of the state's population.
-Since 2010,
+This region primarily consists of the Birmingham-Hoover metropolitan area of Alabama, making it the largest metro area in the state.
+With a population over 1.13 million, the region represents 23% of the state's population.
+Between 2010 and 2019, the region has grown 2.4% in population, with Shelby County growing the most at 11.6% to 217,702.
+Walker County lost 5.2% of its population during the same period and Jefferson County showed 0% growth.